hapijs/hapi/API.md

           resulting path will not include the trailing slash.
         - `vhost` - the route virtual host settings used by any calls to [`server.route()`](#serverrouteoptions) from the server.
+- `parent` - the realm of the parent server object, or `null` for the root server.
 - `plugin` - the active plugin name (empty string if at the server root).
 - `pluginOptions` - the plugin options passed at registration.
 - `plugins` - plugin-specific state to be shared only among activities sharing the same active